 The City anticipates both daytime and nighttime construction activities to expedite the construction schedule and to minimize business impacts from the project.
 The City plans to maintain vehicle and pedestrian access to the area at all times during construction.
 Furthermore, the city has hired a construction firm to provide regular updates to the surrounding community and create a point of contact that will be available to address any concerns.

-Construction Look Ahead Schedule for the Week of April 14, 2014
+Construction Look Ahead Schedule for the Week of July 21 thru July 25,2014

 Please check back for regular updates, which will be provided on a weekly basis and as needed.

 If you have any questions regarding this work, please contact Project Inspectors James Beauchamp at (650) 302-1402 or Bill Davis at (510) 772-9092.

 If you're interested in receiving updates on the California Avenue Project, please use the following link to sign up: Email updates

 Cal Avenue Sunday Farmers' Market Maps and Other Documents

 The Farmers' Market has been approved for a reconfiguration expanding the market from El Camino Real to Birch Street.
 The new configuration is expected to take effect in late March.
 See the links below for maps and other documents related to the Farmers' Market.

 City Council Contract: On February 24th, The City Council awarded a construction contract for the project to Redgwicg Construction.
 Construction is expected to begin by mid-March, and is expected to be completed by the end of this year.
 The complete staff report can be found here: https://www.cityofpaloalto.org/civicax/filebank/documents/39152